Last updated on October 31st, 2022 at 03:23 pm

-Delicious and decadent Pumpkin Oreo Cake with pumpkin chocolate chip layers and Oreo buttercream is dressed up and garnished for Halloween.
+Pumpkin Oreo Cake is a delicious and decadent cake, with pumpkin chocolate chip layers and Oreo buttercream dressed up and garnished for Halloween.

 Well, say hello to my Pumpkin Oreo Cake that I bring to you right in time for Halloween!
 I wanted so much to make a fun Halloween dessert, and what better excuse could I find to make another cake?
 And by the way, this is a pretty simple recipe, that anyone can recreate at home!